 *5 Email from Cal Davidson to Bill Rueckert 25/8/04, courtesy of Bill Rueckert.

 *6 One Red Star would signify Missing in Action or wounded, whereas two meant they were killed.
 Hence anyone seeing the telegram would know before even opening it what it meant.
-Dee’s father-in-law owned as company that repaired water tanks on top of the skyscrapers using tar, hence his hands were always covered with it.
+Dee’s father owned as company that repaired water tanks on top of the skyscrapers using tar, hence his hands were always covered with it.

 *7 Corporal John L. Fridell Jr (s/n: 14077456) was one of the ground crew for ‘The Sleepy Time Girl‘ also referred to as “Sleepytime Gal‘ which completed 135 missions without returning once with mechanical problems.